COURSE SYLLABUS (Effective FALL 2023)

 4. Excessive absences (more than 3 class meetings) may be cause for repetition of the course.

 5. The results of your final exam (%) and attendance (%) will be kept in a digitized form @STUDENT GRADES AND INFORMATION REPOSITORY.
 Your PROGRESS REPORT will be kept in the Soko Gakuen Records Office, and the Office will release it only upon your request.

 6. When you obtain a score of 80% or higher on the final exam, you move up to a higher level class.
 Soko Gakuen's exit criteria for each class/level are based on the 1987 ACTFL Japanese Language Proficiency Guidelines.

 POLICY ON FINAL EXAM

 If you are unable to take the final exam on the scheduled date due to circumstances beyond your control, the exam will be given only in a similar test-taking situation (under supervision of an instructor at Soko Gakuen).
 Unless the final exam is made up before the PROGRESS REPORT is submitted (from the teacher to the Soko Gakuen Records Office), NO CERTIFICATES can be issued.

-ALL THE ENDEAVORS OF THE TEACHER WILL FAIL TO INSURE
+ALL THE ENDEAVORS OF THE TEACHER WILL FAIL

 YOU PREPAREWITH DILIGENCE AND CONSTANCY